Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 Ingredients in Fried Chicken Po Boys

-• Milk – This will tenderize the chicken and give it moisture and juicy appeal once it is fried.
+• Milk – This helps tenderize the chicken.
 You can use buttermilk for an extra golden brown finish on the fried chicken.

-• Wondra flour – You can find this Wondra flour next to the regular flour on the baking aisle.
+• Wondra flour – You can find Wondra flour next to the regular flour on the baking aisle.
 It comes in a blue canister.
 It is a finer flour and works great for frying.
-Use a shallow dish to coat the egg mixture on the chicken.
-This will crisp up the chicken in the frying pan.
+Use a shallow dish to coat the chicken in flour after first dipping it in the milk/egg mixture.
+This helps the chicken crisp up while frying.

-• Canola Oil – You will need a little more than usual for the frying of the chicken.
+• Canola Oil – You will need a decent amount to properly fry the chicken.

-• Bread – We love to make a sandwich with a thicker type of bread to hold the sauce, chicken, and coleslaw without having the bread become soggy.
+• Bread – I love using a thicker type of bread that will hold the sauce, chicken, and coleslaw without become soggy.

 Baguette pieces and fried chicken breasts on a cutting board.
 Bowl of coleslaw and dressing on the side.